gobeyondidentity/developer-docs/docs/platform-overview/architecture.md

 ---
-title: Overview
+title: Architecture
-sidebar_position: 1
+sidebar_position: 2
 ---

 Beyond Identity relies on two components: The Beyond Identity Cloud, and Beyond Identity Authenticators.
 The Beyond Identity Cloud hosts user directories, authentication servers, event logs, and policy rules.
 Beyond Identity Authenticators are SDKs that should be embedded in your application so that they can ask Beyond Identity Cloud "Is Identity X allowed to do Action Y given Tenant Policy Z"

-## Beyond Identity Cloud Model
+## Beyond Identity Cloud

 [insert Beyond Identity Cloud Model graphic]